anon-blue/anon.blue/README.txt

-mmmmmmmmmmmmmm el que lo lea lol                   This an opportu ity to say an ything and you say that?             ahit the fuck upwhy cant i doshit xhziwjnxx nxnnsj jxnxn m mdmcm mxbzh bznslapfiskapxjkslxjcIlove whatjxnxncnfuck iggeroverw ritten is werid Once there was a man named kenneth hhhhhcken , he lived in tree down bby  the cnadian borbder  What the crap is thfffguyabaguyanall you people? very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfшDesire to type political messages intensifies        hello am I good enough?
+mmmmmmmmmmmmmm el que lo lea lol                   This an opportu ity to say an ything and you say that?             ahit the fuck upwhy cant i doshit xhziwjnxx nxnnsj jxnxn m mdmcm mxbzh bznslapfiskapxjkslxjcIlove whatjxnxncnfuck iggeroverw ritten is werid Once there was a man named kenneth hhhhhc, he voted for a  tree down bby  the cnadian borbder  What the crap is thfffguyabaguyanall you people? very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfшDesire to type political messages intensifies        hello am I good enough?
     f]]]  I'm not sure wgat to say...
-DamnazxcvcasfdHello all      heyhoe r uhah a me too no cry no cry bickez                                              SNUS This is the worst day of myhhellohelloase send help to Wh ittier, CAf   StrangI am serious please asend help before it is too late for me
+DamnazxcvcasfdHello all      heyhoe r uhah a me too no cry no cry bickez           eknow                              SNUS This is the worst day of myhhellohelloase send help to Wh ittier, CAf   StrangI am serious please asend help before it is too late for me